WindSled’s last hours on a glacier

-We are really pleased to have achieved our goal , despite unexpected difficulties that we have faced in our way.
-We wanted to show that the sled runs as a convoy capable of carrying two tons of weight, which can climb up to 2,000 meters of altitude, which reaches and moves where no other means of transportation can do it and that do it without pollution.
+We are really pleased to have achieved our goal, despite unexpected difficulties faced on our way.
+We wanted to demonstrate the sled runs as a convoy capable of carrying two tons (4400 lbs) of weight, ascending high elevation altitudes, reaching and moving where no other means of transportation can, and all this without polluting.

-This expedition, sponsored by Tasermiut S.G.E. travel agency, shows that this project has a future and can be the focus of a national scientific program that allows our scientists to reach places where they couldn’t access today.
+This expedition, sponsored by Tasermiut S.G.E. travel agency, shows that this project has a future and can be the focus of any scientific program that allows scientists to reach places where impossible today.
 The last hours of this expedition were not without tension.
-On one hand, because we had the pressure to finish and we didn’t want to delay the departure longer than expected and the wind was unfavorable; and on the other hand , because as we descended to the east coast, the temperatures were increasing and the flat surface could finish from one moment to another.
+On one hand, because we had the pressure to finish and we didn’t want to delay the departure longer than expected, the wind was unfavorable; and on the other , because as we descended towards the east coast, temperatures were increasing and the flat surface could finish from one moment to another.

-In fact, when we got a good speed, with Miguel and Malik at the controls of the kite, his shout of “cracks” was a surprise that were possible among the possibilities we had on the horizon, but we expected not to find on our way.
-We stop immediately.
-Fortunately we were already at a distance that made possible that the helicopter could arrive from the town of Ilulissat ice to take us, as it were.
+In fact, when we attained a good speed, with Miguel and Malik at the kite controls, the shout of “crevasse” was a surprise among the possibilities we had, but that we expected not to find on our way.
+We stopped immediately.
+Fortunately we were already at a distance that made possible the arrival of the helicopter from Ilulissat town to take us as we were.

-And Also the the camaraderie that has-been in the team, nine people always willing to work, Either by doing knots that brokes , sewing kites that torn apart, collecting data for scientific projects that we had or preparing the food of the meal.
+Also worth mentioning, the camaraderie in the team, nine people always willing to work, either by fixing broken knots, sewing torn kites, collecting data for scientific projects or preparing the meal.

-It was an event to visit the scientific base Summit Camp, that wasn’t at the very top, then later we reach the 3,240 meters with our vehicle.
+It was quite an event to visit the scientific base Summit Camp, that wasn’t at the very top.
+Later we reached 3240 meters (10629 ft) of altitude with our vehicle!

-There we were greeted by scientists from around the world, many americans seeking information that helps to understand the rapid changes that are occurring in this polar territory.
+There we were greeted by scientists from around the world, many Americans seeking information that helps understand the rapid changes that are occurring in this polar territory.

 The Wind Sled, led by explorer Ramón Larramendi , has successfully completed its journey of almost 2,000 kilometers , a route that has led the sled to scend up to 2,000 meters high and that has lasted six weeks.
 The team of five people who have completed this weekend the Ice Summit Expedition Greenland 2016 arrived last Saturday afternoon at Kangerlussuaq , on the southwest coast of Greenland, after the last hours in which they found cracks in the ice that complicated the end, but that did not prevent his arrival at the planned goal .